Founder & Lead Editor

 Design and Build Quality

-Let's pop the hood on this machine.
-The chassis is built on New Balance’s proprietary FuelCell foam, which is famous for that squishy-yet-explosive rebound.
-But the secret sauce is the full-length carbon fiber plate integrated with that "Energy Arc" I mentioned earlier—basically, they carved out voids in the midsole to let the plate flatten and snap back like a loaded spring.
+Pop the hood and it starts to make sense.
+The chassis sits on New Balance's proprietary FuelCell foam, known for that squishy-but-explosive rebound.
+The secret sauce is the full-length carbon fiber plate paired with the “Energy Arc” setup.
+In practice, those midsole voids let the plate flatten and snap back like a loaded spring.

-The upper uses FantomFit technology, which fuses materials to give you ultra-light support without a bunch of heavy stitching rubbing against your foot.
-It’s sleek, breathable, and features a cool midfoot cutout that sheds weight and shows off the carbon plate—a nice little flex for the gear heads.
+Up top, the upper uses FantomFit technology, bonding materials together for ultra-light support without a ton of stitching rubbing your foot.
+It's sleek and breathable, and it has that midfoot cutout that drops weight and shows off the carbon plate.
+Gear heads will appreciate it.

-As for the outsole, it’s a solid rubber compound.
-It’s built for durability and traction on asphalt, which is great, but I have to be real with you—there’s no specific mention of advanced hydro-grip tech here.
-So, while it’s tough enough for the daily grind, you might want to be careful taking tight corners on rainy days.
+The outsole is a solid rubber compound.
+It's meant for durability and traction on asphalt, which is great.
+Real talk: there's no specific mention of advanced hydro-grip tech here.
+It's tough enough for daily use, but be careful taking tight corners on rainy days.

 Comfort and Fit

-Finding the right fit in racing shoes can be a nightmare—too narrow and your toes go numb; too loose and you lose power.
-New Balance seems to have found a happy medium.
-The fit is described as snug and sock-like, thanks to that bonded FantomFit upper.
+Racing shoes can be a fit nightmare.
+Too narrow and your toes go numb; too loose and you leak power.
+New Balance seems to hit a solid middle ground here.
+The fit is snug and sock-like, thanks to the bonded FantomFit upper.

-- Sizing Advice: It generally runs true to standard US sizing, but if you have wider feet, you might want to consider going up a half-size just to be safe.
+- Sizing Advice: It generally runs true to standard US sizing, but if you have wider feet, consider going up a half-size just to be safe.

 - Width Profile: It leans narrow-to-medium, which is standard for performance shoes, but the toe box offers enough room for natural toe splay.